jbousquie/leontine/README.md

 3. Upload an audio file by dragging and dropping or using the file selector
 4. Configure transcription options (language, model, etc.)
 5. Click "Transcribe Audio" and monitor the progress
-6. When complete, view, copy, or download your transcription
+6. When complete, download your transcription as a text file

 ## Development